Furyton/awesome-language-model-analysis/CONTRIBUTING.md

 2. Clone the forked repository to your local machine.

-3. Checkout the `source` branch.

-4. Add a new paper to the `papers/phenomena-of-interest/learning/papers.csv` like this:
+3. Add a new paper to the `papers/phenomena-of-interest/learning/papers.csv` like this:

 ```csv
 Title,Date,Url,Author